Soccer

 Equivalency

-• Research colleges across NCAA, NAIA, and JUCO levels.
+• Research programs across NCAA, NAIA, and NJCAA — cast a wide net.

 Grade 10 — Positioning Year

-• June 15 after sophomore year — NCAA DI and DII coaches can begin direct contact.
+• June 15 after sophomore year: NCAA DI and DII coaches can begin direct contact.
+This is the starting gun.

-• Coaches can email, call, and invite for visits.
+• Coaches can now email, call, and invite you for official visits.

-• Attend national showcases like Surf Cup, Jefferson Cup, or ECNL events.
+• Attend national showcases: Surf Cup, Jefferson Cup, ECNL Regionals and Nationals.

 Grade 12 — Decision Year